-cause upper respiratory infections.
-In fact, children under six years of age average six to eight colds every year with symptoms lasting some 14 days each time.
-As difficult as it is to see your little one suffer, there are things you can do to help your baby stay comfortable through the dreaded first cold.
+While babies are born with some of their mothers' immunity to illness, they're never fully protected against the collection of viruses that cause upper respiratory infections.
+In fact, children under six years of age average six to eight colds every year with symptoms lasting as long as 14 days each time.
+As difficult as it is to see your little one suffer, there are things you can do to help your baby stay more comfortable.

 Finally, when your baby recovers, do your best to keep further colds at bay by keeping your infant away from others who are obviously sick.
 Wash children’s hands frequently and teach them how to do it properly themselves when they’re able.
 Also be sure to clean toys and play areas, especially when used by multiple kids.

 While most babies will recover from a cold just fine, it’s good to be aware of symptoms that may signal other issues that will require a visit to the doctor.
 Whereas colds tend to progress slowly over several days, the flu hits hard and fast, often within hours.
-If your baby is tugging at the ears or develops a fever higher than 38C after the first three days of cold symptoms, it could mean an ear infection.
+If your baby is tugging at the ears or develops a fever higher than 38°C after the first three days of cold symptoms, it could mean an ear infection.
 Similarly, if the nasal congestion isn’t improving over the course of 14 days, a bacterial sinus infection may be to blame.

 In any case, if your baby seems to be getting worse rather than better, or the symptoms seem more flu- than cold-like from the beginning, seek advice from your healthcare provider.